concord-consortium/geocode/README.md

 8. Checkout production
 9. Run `git merge master --no-ff`
 10. Push production to GitHub
-11. Use https://github.com/concord-consortium/collaborative-learning/releases to create a new release tag
+11. Use https://github.com/concord-consortium/starter-projects/releases to create a new release tag

 ### Testing

-Run `npm test` to run all tests.
+Run `npm test` to run jest tests.
+Run `npm run test:full` to run jest and Cypress tests.

-### QA

-Along with `dev`, `test`, `authed` and `demo` modes the app has a `qa` mode.
-QA mode uses the same parameters as demo mode with two additional parameters:

-1. qaGroup - the group to automatically assign the fake user to after connecting to the database.
-2. qaClear - either "all", "class" or "offering".
-When this parameter is present the QA database is cleared at the level requested based on the user parameters.
-   This is useful to clear data between automated QA runs.
-When complete the app will display `<span className="qa-clear">QA Cleared: OK</span>`.

 ## License

-Collaborative Learning is Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+Starter Projects are Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.